iron0012/tdhopper.com/content/pages/About Me.md

 Slug: about-me
 Author: Tim

-I'm interested in math, data, machine learning, computation, decision making, and optimization.
+I'm interested in math, data, machine learning, computation, and software development.

 I am a data scientist at [Distil Networks](http://distilnetworks.com).
 I previously worked as a data scientist for [Qadium, Inc](https://qadium.com/ "QADIUM"), data engineer at [Parse.ly](http://parse.ly) and a data scientist at [RTI International](http://www.rti.org/ "RTI International").
 I have a masters in operations research from North Carolina State University where I worked with [Brian Denton](http://sitemaker.umich.edu/btdenton/home) on approximate dynamic programming in healthcare.
 I also spent a year as a grad student in math at the [University of Virginia](http://www.math.virginia.edu "Department of Mathematics, U.Va.").
 My undergraduate degree from [Grove City College](http://www.gcc.edu/Pages/Grove-City-College.aspx "Grove City College") is in mathematics; I also earned minors in applied physics and computer science.

-In my free time, I enjoy conversation, reading, hiking, (more) programming, and beer.
+In my free time, I enjoy conversation, reading, hiking, [taking pictures](https://www.flickr.com/photos/tdhopper), (more) programming, and beer.

 ### Projects